Skip to content

 In this tutorial you learned:

-• How to use the Actions tab to enable/disable an action in a change set
+• How to use the Actions panel in a Component to enable/disable an action in a Change Set

-• Enqueued actions can be seen in the changes tab
+• Enqueued Actions can be seen in the Actions panel

 • Actions are executed in order according to their configuration relationships

-• Past action executions can be viewed from the history panel
+• Past action executions can be viewed from the Recent function runs panel

-• Actions set a models resource value through their return value
+• Actions set a Components resource value through their return value

 • Resources can be refreshed as needed, to ensure an accurate view of the system